balcortex/100_days_code_web_development/README.md

 ## Day 084 - 2023/11/25

 Today I wrote the code that keeps track of the score, announces the winner after five won rounds, and finally disables the button once the game ends.

+## Day 085 - 2023/11/27

+Today I changed the text buttons for image buttons to enhance the visuals.
+The buttons have round corners and change color on hover and active actions.